DianaEdvi/cart-253/Assignments/Variation-Jam/README.md

 to keep up, and slowly increases in difficulty as more tasks appear.
 There are four total: the solo-pong game, a simple "cow" that the user has to click on, a math prompt, and a pattern prompt.
 The original goal was to get the game to be very overwhelming by the end.
 I think the final result is only mildly so, you can definitely keep up with everything, but I still think its enjoyable.
+Also, it doesn't really feel like it's speeding up by the end (because it barely is, trying to do that gave me a massive headache).
+You get the idea though.
+Anyway, have fun.

 NOTE: The reset button does not work properly :) If you want to play again, it's better to refresh the page.